The Instructor: Sonya Miller

 Welcome to METEO 469!

 My name is Sonya Miller, and I will be your instructor for METEO 469, offered through the Meteorology and Atmospheric Science Department at the Pennsylvania State University.
-I work as a Researcher in the Department of Meteorology and Atmospheric Science.
-My research involves investigating Earth's climate in many different ways — everything from how it is changing to how those changes are affecting human vulnerabilities to weather.
+I work as a Weather and Climate Data Scientist at BASF.
+Prior to that, I was a Researcher in the Department of Meteorology and Atmospheric Science for over 14 years.
+My work and research involves investigating Earth's climate in many different ways — everything from how it is changing to how those changes are affecting human vulnerabilities to weather.

 If you have never taken an online course before — don't worry too much! — there is some adjustment, but I hope you find the format convenient and flexible.
 I will do my best to help you, and to answer any questions you have about content or logistics.